Get in touch

 • Reading and Writing: Pupils will regularly engage in reading comprehension tasks, learning key vocabulary and phrases that can be applied in written tasks, including sentence formation, describing personal preferences, and writing short paragraphs about themselves and others.

-• Cultural Awareness: Lessons will include insights into Spanish-speaking countries, their cultures, and traditions, fostering an appreciation of cultural diversity.
+• Cultural Awareness: Lessons will include insights into French-speaking countries, their cultures, and traditions, fostering an appreciation of cultural diversity.

 Differentiated activities will ensure that all children, regardless of their linguistic background, can progress at their own pace and feel supported in their learning journey.